b64hub/sfp-template/README.md

-This repository contains all the core salesforce code and metadata for project <xxxx>
+This repository is an opinionated verison of the dx@scale template.
+It to be used in github and is shipped with a devcontainer installed with all the dependencies.

+The rest of this text comes from the dx@scale template.

 **Development**